oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 domain1-managed-server-1   1/1     Running   1         2h
 ```

 Then keep refreshing the Prometheus alerts page `http://<HostIP>:30000/alerts`.
 There will be one alert generated.
-First the alert is in `PENDING` state.
-After about 1 minutes (as configured),  the alert state is changed to `FIRING` and this is the time that the alert is actually sent to the Alert Manager.
+The state of the alert at first is PENDING and after about 1 minute (or after configured minutes), the state of the alert changes to FIRING, it is at this time that the alert is sent to the Alert Manager.

 ![Active Alert](./images/active-alert.png)